-- Though well suited to municipalities and water utilities (which are often smaller in scale than power utilities), the system is scalable to larger environments. - It is focused on field service and distribution utility needs. - It has lower cost and complexity. - Open integration with multiple ERP suites is possible.
+- Although well-suited to municipalities and water utilities (which are often smaller in scale than power utilities), the system is scalable to larger environments. - It is focused on field service and distribution utility needs. - It has lower cost and complexity. - Open integration with multiple ERP suites is possible. - Integration with other Oracle applications is being planned and delivered.

-Being acquired first by SPL WorldGroup and then by Oracle has resulted in product overlap within the Oracle E-Business Suite.

-- It is available only on the Oracle Database. - It has limited functionality for complex environments.
+- Having been acquired first by SPL WorldGroup and then by Oracle has resulted in product overlap within the Oracle E-Business Suite. - It is available only on the Oracle database. - It has limited functionality for complex environments. - There are customer concerns about software quality, particularly new releases. - It is unclear how the future will unfold with the Fusion product.